 What are the differences between Marriott Platinum & Titanium?

 While Bonvoy Platinum is Marriott’s 50-night tier, Bonvoy Titanium is Marriott’s 75-night tier.
 What are the differences between the two levels?

-- Titanium members get suite upgrades (subject to availability) at Ritz-Carltons, while Platinum members don’t
+- Titanium members get suite upgrades (subject to availability) when staying at a Ritz-Carlton, while Platinum members don’t

 - Titanium members receive a 75% points bonus, rather than a 50% points bonus